skurik/moses-docker/README.md

 # TODO

+- replace the python script with separate working bash scripts for the languages, using common crawl corpora
 - improve and generalize training script in docker image
 - include server running script in docker image
 - provide sh scripts for building and running docker image